KDE/digikam-doc/asset_management/data_protection.rst

     - Journalize files systems prevent data corruption/loss: Wrong, they only speed up the scan process in case of a sudden interrupt during operation and prevent ambiguous states.
 But if a file was not entirely saved before the mishap, it'll be lost.

-    - `RAID <https://en.wikipedia.org/wiki/RAID>`_ systems prevent data corruption/loss: Mostly wrong, RAID0 and 1 prevent you from nothing, RAID5 can prevent data loss due to disk-failures (but not from disk or file system errors).
+    - `RAID <https://en.wikipedia.org/wiki/RAID>`_ systems prevent data corruption/loss: Mostly wrong, **RAID 0 and 1** prevent you from nothing, **RAID 5** can prevent data loss due to disk-failures (but not from disk or file system errors).
 Many low-end RAID controllers (most mother board controllers are) don’t report problems, figuring you’ll never notice.
 If you do notice, months later, what is the chance that you’ll know it was the controller’s fault?
-One insidious problem is corruption of RAID 5 parity data.
+One insidious problem is corruption of **RAID 5** parity data.
 It is pretty simple to check a file by reading it and matching the metadata.
 Checking parity data is much more difficult, so you typically won’t see parity errors until a rebuild.
 Then, of course, it is too late.

     - Viruses are the biggest thread to digital data: Wrong.
 Theft, and human errors are the primary cause of data loss.